Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: The Opposite Process: Eliminating the Fermions

 As the "radial" and "angular" degrees of freedom were related to each other, the symmetry is not broken, and a matter field still exists; however, it is not fermionic.
 Unlike in the Higgs case, we did not break the continuous gauge symmetry completely and did not eliminate the matter: we only exploited the $\mathbb{Z}_2$ subgroup of the gauge group, $U(1)$ in our example, to eliminate the fermionic nature of the matter.
 In some cases, as the one we discuss, one may move on and eliminate the hard-core bosons using a simple, non-fermionic controlled operation as the one shown above for Higgs field; the difference will be, that now the bosons are hard-core, so projectors for the right values of electric field divergence must be introduced.

-In fact, this can be done \cite{Zohar2018a} for every lattice gauge theory whose gauge group includes a $\mathbb{Z}_{2}$ normal subgroup - for example, $\mathbb{Z}_{2N},U\left(N\right),SU\left(2N\right)$: the important property is to have an operator $E$, for which the $\mathbb{Z}_{2}$ relation
+In fact, this can be done for every lattice gauge theory whose gauge group includes a $\mathbb{Z}_{2}$ normal subgroup~\cite{zohar_eliminating_2018} -- for example, $\mathbb{Z}_{2N},U\left(N\right),SU\left(2N\right)$: the important property is to have an operator $E$, for which the $\mathbb{Z}_{2}$ relation

 holds.
 This is the basis for our transformation.
 Groups with a $\mathbb{Z}_{2}$ normal subgroup satisfy that.
-For other cases, e.g. $SU\left(2N+1\right),$ one can introduce an auxiliary $\mathbb{Z}_{2}$ gauge field - that is, extend the gauge symmetry to e.g. $SU\left(2N+1\right)\times\mathbb{Z}_{2}$, and use it for the elimination of fermions (and their replacement by hard core bosons) in a process as the one discussed above.
+For other cases, e.g. $SU\left(2N+1\right),$ one can introduce an auxiliary $\mathbb{Z}_{2}$ gauge field -- that is, extend the gauge symmetry to e.g. $SU\left(2N+1\right)\times\mathbb{Z}_{2}$, and use it for the elimination of fermions (and their replacement by hard core bosons) in a process as the one discussed above.
 It can be done in a way that preserves the physical properties of the original model (no dynamics is added for the auxiliary $\mathbb{Z}_{2}$ gauge field).
+However, if one has more than one spinor component on each site, extra caution has to be taken when representing the hard core bosons by spins: \emph{local} Jordan-Wigner transformations must be used \cite{zohar_eliminating_2018}.

-The relation to $\mathbb{Z}_{2}$ does not look accidental: any "reasonable" fermionic theory without supersymmetry has a global $\mathbb{Z}_{2}$ symmetry - parity superselection, which we have already discussed.
+The relation to $\mathbb{Z}_{2}$ is not accidental: any "reasonable" fermionic theory without supersymmetry has a global $\mathbb{Z}_{2}$ symmetry -- parity superselection, which we have already discussed.
 When we have a $\mathbb{Z}_{2}$ local symmetry, we can construct a transformation as above and eliminate the fermions locally since their information is ``saved'' by the gauge field.
 If there is no such field we can add it with some minimal coupling procedure and then do as above: so, in order to remove the fermionic statistics, one simply has to gauge the global $\mathbb{Z}_{2}$ symmetry associated with it and make it local.